 Leticia Anne Designs Graphic

 I pride myself on creating connections that have shaped my life.
-I find the most authentic and insightful connections come from being open, honest and real with those around us.
-That’s why I find it important to share insight into who I am, a bit about my journey and what has inspired me to create my own business dreaming – Leticia Anne Designs.
+I find the most authentic and insightful connections come from being open, honest and real with those around me.
+That’s why I find it important to share insight into who I am, a bit about my journey and what has inspired me to create my own business – Leticia Anne Designs.

 Leticia during ceremony